 Home Canned Rosemary Chicken

-I love canning and enjoying home canned food.
+I love canning!
+Even more than canning, I love to reap the reward of home canned food.
+When I say “reward” I mean having delicious, nutritious clean food to enjoy when I’m in a pinch (or the offseason) and can’t go with fresh.
 There’s an added freshness and appreciation that comes from home-canned food, whether it’s rosemary chicken like this, fresh green beans, or other fresh fruits and vegetables.
 It makes life a little easier when I can just grab a jar of precooked chicken and dump it in a soup or shred it for sandwiches.
 It tastes great and I don’t have to worry about running to the store or grabbing frozen items out to thaw.

 A few other awesome things about home canning:

-- The foods you put up have less preservatives than the store bought stuff
+- The foods you put up have fewer preservatives than the store bought stuff

 - You know exactly what goes into it (no weird ingredients here that you can’t pronounce!)